-Barri Gotic aka Barcelona’s Gothic Quarter is one of the oldest and most historical areas in the city.
+Barri Gotic aka Barcelona’s Gothic Quarter is one of the oldest and most historical neighborhoods in the city.
 In fact, some buildings and structures are still standing from the medieval and Roman times, dating back as far as 15B.C.
-The neighborhood is lively and fun, and you could spend hours wandering through the streets, getting lost and discovering some of the best off the beaten path gems in Barcelona.
-Keep reading for a complete guide to Barcelona’s Gothic Quarter including things to do, what to eat and where to stay.
+The area is lively and fun, and you could spend hours wandering through the narrow alleyways, getting lost and discovering some of the best off the beaten path gems in Barcelona.

-4 THINGS TO DO IN BARCELONA’S GOTHIC QUARTERÂ
+THINGS TO DO IN BARCELONA’S GOTHIC QUARTER

-LA SEU BARCELONA CATHEDRAL
+VISIT LA SEU BARCELONA CATHEDRAL

 The Barcelona Cathedral (La Seu) stands tall in the center of Barri Gotic.
 It was built between 1298-1448 and is dedicated to Santa Eulalia, Barcelona’s patron saint who was killed because of her faith.
 Saint Eulalia’s tomb in located in the crypt and can be visited for €3.

-RELATED POST: LA SAGRADA FAMILIA // 5Â TIPS FOR VISITING GAUDI’S MASTERPIECE
+RELATED POST: LA SAGRADA FAMILIA // A VISITOR’S GUIDE TO GAUDI’S MASTERPIECE

-CARRER DEL BISBE
+PHOTOGRAPH THE CARRER DEL BISBE BRIDGE

 If you don’t get a picture of the Carrer del Bisbe bridge, did you really go to the Gothic Quarter?

-ROMAN RUINS
+SEEK OUT HIDDEN ROMAN RUINS

 In Placa Nova, right next to the Barcelona Cathedral, you’ll find the Roman wall where the aqueduct once entered the city.
-Also, hidden away (and missed by most tourists) are 4 intact columns from the Temple of Augustus, which was built in the 1st century B.C.
+Also, hidden away (and overlooked by most tourists) are 4 intact columns from the Temple of Augustus, which was built in the 1st century B.C.
 To see MUHBA Temple d’August, go down the street Carrer Paradis (near Carrer del Bisbe) and you’ll run into the small courtyard where the columns stand.

 GET LOST

-RELATED POST: A PHOTO WALKTHROUGH OF GAUDI’S PARK GUELLÂ
+RELATED POST: A VISITOR’S GUIDE TO GAUDI’S PARK GUELL

 WHERE TO EAT IN BARRI GOTIC